 The prosecutor has to prove that the act has occurred and the person involved has done the act purposefully/intentionally/knowingly which is reckless.
 The courts may assume criminal intention from certain facts of the case which would show any reasonable person to make the same assumption.
 For example, the intent to commit armed robbery may be assumed by the defendant’s possession of a mask and gun, as long as the items coincide in some way with the robbery or attempted robbery.

-When someone has been charged with a crime, he/she has a right to be representation by an attorney.
-A criminal defense lawyer is one who specializes in criminal defense, and has experience in dealing with the prosecutor’s office, as well as in criminal trials.
-An experienced criminal defense attorney like Gary A. Modafferi may handle a wide spectrum of criminal case types, such as white collar crimes which include Identity theft, Mortgage Fraud, Embezzlement and computer crimes, etc as well as violent crimes, murder and sex crimes, etc. A criminal lawyer may also be involved in handling complex criminal cases related to Constitutional Law issues like death penalty defense, lifetime supervision, search and seizure issues, etc.
+When someone has been charged with a crime, he/she has a right to be represented by an attorney.
+A criminal defense lawyer is one who specializes in criminal defense and has experience in dealing with the prosecutor’s office, as well as in criminal trials.
+An experienced criminal defense attorney like Gary A. Modafferi may handle a wide spectrum of criminal case types, such as white-collar crimes which include Identity theft, Mortgage Fraud, Embezzlement and computer crimes, etc as well as violent crimes, murder and sex crimes, etc. A criminal lawyer may also be involved in handling complex criminal cases related to Constitutional Law issues like death penalty defense, lifetime supervision, search and seizure issues, etc.

 A quick comparison table between Civil law and Criminal law:

 |Definition||It is a set rules which helps to protect individual person rights.||It is a set rules which helps to protect the society or community.|